- Overview of the Christchurch, Monmouthshire Anstees

 The Christchurch, Monmouthshire Anstees are a sub-branch of the Dyrham Anstees, and there are a great number of them alive today, forming a large subset of the South Gloucestershire Ansteys.
 The patriarch of the Christchurch Anstees is William Anstee, baptised in Dyrham in 1806.

-- Mary Ann Anstee (b 1830 – d 1834);
+- Mary Ann Anstee (b 1830, died 1834);

-- Enoch Anstee (b 1835, a market gardener in the 1851 Census.
-He married Harriet Lewis in Newport in 1858, having children Alice Louisa Anstee (b 1859); Granvell Anstee (b 1862); Mary Ann Anstee (b 1863); Cecilia Anstee (b 1866); Edgar Lewis Anstee (b 1868, married Fanny Elizabeth Cruwys in 1897 in Newport and later married Annie Kathleen Rutherford Cruwys in 1919 in Christchurch (father confirmed as Enoch Anstee)); Clara J. Anstee (b 1871).
+- Enoch Granville Anstee (b 1834, a market gardener in the 1851 Census.
+He married Harriet Lewis in Newport in 1858, having children Alice Louisa Anstee (b 1859); Granville Enoch Anstee (b 1861 – see below); Mary Ann Anstee (b 1863); Cecilia Anstee (b 1866); Edgar Lewis Anstee (b 1868 – see below); Clara Jane Anstee (b 1871).
 In the 1881 Census the family were living at ‘Anstee Cottage‘ where Enoch was a gardener (together with ‘Louisa Lewis mother in law’).
 Enoch died in Christchurch in 1897);

 - William Anstee (b 1838);

-- Aaron Anstee (b 1844);
+- Charles Aaron Anstee (b 1844 – see below);

-- George Anstee (b 1852);
+- George Anstee (b 1852 – see below);

 Note: some of the above children were baptised at The Tabernacle Chapel (Independent – non conformist) in Newport and some of the birth years are somewhat uncertain with conflicting information in official documentation.